SlyFox-maker/visualisation-of-sorting/README.md

 - numericUpDown1 - this element for install wigth of your array.
 - numericUpDown2 - this element for install delay of sorting.
 - button "start" - just for start process.
+It's desable when you don't painted array.
+- button "draw Array" - for make and paint your new array.